 Six months into my career, not much changed.
 Sure “I thought” about investing and did put a measly 3% into my 401k, but it still wasn’t a priority.That is until a client meeting that changed my life.

 The meeting was with a couple who were in their early 60’s and thought it was time to finally meet with a financial planner.
 After the usual pleasantries, we got down to business to see how I could help them.

 In the meeting I learned how concerned they were about retirement.
 They knew they had social security in a few years but weren’t confident it would be enough.
 To make matters worse, their entire life savings was just over $30,000.

 No pension, small social security checks, and $30,000 in investments is all they had.

 Scottrade is an online and brick-and-mortar discount brokerage firm, which is one of the reasons why we like it so much.

 Not only do you get inexpensive trading costs, but if you ever want to sit down with a live human being you can at one of Scottrade’s 500+ branches around the country.

 The firm has kept their trade costs steady at $7 per stock and ETF trade for years.

 Mutual fund trades vary based on the type of fund with a maximum trade commission of $17.
-(But you shouldn’t be doing a ton of trading in mutual funds anyways; use Vanguard for that — see below.)
+(But you shouldn’t be doing a ton of trading in mutual funds anyways; see below.)